Student actors wear beige jackets and holding toilet rolls as binoculars

 BA(Hons) Theatre & Performance course video

-You’ll develop essential skills by focusing on the development of voice, body, movement and imaginative practices.
-We’ll also look into global issues, historical contexts and modern practice and ideas.
-You'll explore scene-studies from a range of texts with a common theme, devising skills and developing an ensemble performance of original live work.
+You’ll develop essential foundational skills and approaches for voice, body, movement and imaginative practices.
+You will also develop your knowledge and skills in relation to digital and immersive technologies and explore their potential in making live performances more engaging for modern audiences.
+We’ll also investigate global issues, historical contexts and modern practice and ideas.
+You'll explore a range of texts and how to approach them, as well as developing an ensemble performance of original live work.

 Modules